lj020326/ansible-datacenter/docs/infrastructure-as-code/standard-operating-procedures.md

 The challenge and possible problem(s) with the monitoring-only approach is:

 1) the resource configurations should be defined for hosts in the host inventory
-2) validation is done comparing the host runtime state against defined inventory state derived from the host group_vars.<br>
+2) validation is done comparing the host runtime state against defined inventory state derived from the host group_vars and/or host_vars.<br>
-   For example, hosts defined in a 'windows_mssql' group can have group_vars defining the 'tempDb' configuration.
+   For example, hosts defined in a 'windows_mssql' group can have group_vars defining the 'tempDb' configuration with group 'mssql' specific storage specifications.
    The site smoke test can then compare the group_vars defined with the host runtime configuration to determine the smoke test pass/fail status.
    This approach benefits from a single-source-of-truth for the type of host based on group_vars defined in the inventory.

+A better solution would be to run a smoke test with the change report as a part of an overall suite of 'monitoring' solutions/tools.

 #### Inventory host configurations comparison with host runtime state